kdeloach/septa-stops/README.md

 ### Baseline

-This snapshot is from SEPTA TransitView for Bus 104, which I will use as a baseline reference.
+This snapshot is from [SEPTA TransitView](http://www.septa.org/realtime/status/system-status.shtml) for Bus 104, which I will use as a baseline reference to compare each strategy.

 ![](https://github.com/kdeloach/septa-stops/raw/readme/images/kml-reference.png)

 ### Use the "longest trip"

 First, I tried to use the longest trip.
-I assumed that the trip with the most bus stops would contain *all* bus stops, but that's not true.
-The longest trip for Bus 104 does not include stops that are visited during peak hours.
+I assumed that the trip with the most bus stops would contain *all* bus stops, but that turned out not to be the case.
+The longest trip for Bus 104 doesn't include some peak hour only stops(?).

 ![](https://github.com/kdeloach/septa-stops/raw/readme/images/longest-trip.png)

 ### Union all trips together

-This strategy creates a route trace by generating a line for each possible trip, then combining the result into a single line per bus route.
+Next, I tried to create a route trace by generating a line for each possible trip, then combining the result into a single line per bus route.
-The paths generated are more "complete" compared to the previous solution, but the results may be difficult to interpret.
+The result is more "complete" compared to the previous solution, but I find the results difficult to interpret.

 ![](https://github.com/kdeloach/septa-stops/raw/readme/images/union-trips.png)